Janaherself/Hotel-Booking-Platform/README.md

   ### 📝 Testing
    <p>Innfinity includes comprehensive unit tests for all layers, as well as integration tests for the database.
      JWT-protected controllers are tested with mocked dependencies to ensure security and functionality.</p>

+  ### 👨🏻‍🔧 CI/CD Pipelines
+   <p>When it comes to Continuous Integration/Continuous Delivery/Deployment pipelines, Github Actions helped write and run pipelines to build, test, and deploy all new features to Innfinity with the least effort and the maximum benefits.</p>

+  ### 🫙 Containarization
+   <p>Innfinity's API, with the help of CI/CD pipelines, is pushed to Docker Hub after every successful building and testing of the solution, to simplify developing code and sharing APIs with everyone!</p>

 <br>